 Patience is Sometimes the Key

-Example: If you have top pair with QJ on a board like Q83 with two hearts, it is extremely difficult to figure out what to do when facing an over-bet.
+If you have top pair with QJ on a board like Q83 with two hearts, it is extremely difficult to figure out what to do when facing an over-bet.
 This is also why when facing aggressive players you should play more premium holdings pre-flop.
-This will avoid the scenario completely and put you in better shape post flop.
+This will avoid the scenario completely and put you in better shape post-flop.
 When you have a hand like QJ on that flop, you are really just guessing what your opponent has.
 They could have AK and make a strong lead or pocket tens even, but most commonly you will see hands like AQ, KK, AA, a set, or a flush draw.
-The whole key to avoid this spot is remaining discipline with your pre-flop holdings.
+The whole key to avoiding this spot is a remaining discipline with your pre-flop holdings.
 You don’t want to put your money in behind or guessing especially if it is for your tournament life in a major poker tournament.